Architecture

 At a high level, the following sequence details the architecture.

-• Each worker iterates over the events' batch, determines the topic based on the type and serializes the bytes to the Kafka producer synchronously.
+- Each worker iterates over the events' batch, determines the topic based on the type and serializes the bytes to the Producer synchronously.

 Note: The internals of each of the components like channel size, buffer sizes, publisher properties etc., are configurable enabling Raccoon to be provisioned according to the system/event characteristics and load.